Budgie Models 1969-1985

 The last 'new' model was an attempt to update Budgie No.246 Wolseley Police Car with changes to the casting, new roof lights and a bright 'Panda Car' blue colour.
-Unfortunately, H Seener was not impressed and these models did not enter full production, the stock being later sold off to collectors.
+Unfortunately, Mr Seener was not impressed and these models did not enter full production, the stock being later sold off to collectors.

 In 1983 following the death of Len Burkett and the subsequent retirement of his brother Jim Burkett, Modern Products Ltd was sold to Starcourt Ltd, an engineering firm with premises near the Modern Products foundry.
-Starcourt decided to continue producing models for H Seener but also seperately updated models previously made by Modern Products for Morestone and Budgie.
+Starcourt decided to continue producing models for H Seener Ltd but also seperately updated models previously made by Modern Products for Morestone and Budgie.
 The first was the old Morestone Aveling-Barford Road Roller (re-issued as No.701) and in 1984 a new yellow version of Budgie No.238 British Railways Delivery Van.
 Later the same model was issued as No.702 Scammel Scarab in various liveries.

-H Seener was not pleased by these developments, becoming worried by the expectation that models could be sold over which he had no control and in breach of his exclusive agreement.
+Mr Seener was not pleased by these developments, becoming worried by the expectation that models could be sold over which he had no control and in breach of his exclusive agreement.
 In 1983 Starcourt started to sell coloured versions of No.101 London Taxi (using a new number 703) in rivalry to Mr Seener who had originally paid for and continued to own the dies for this and other models.
-In retaliation H Seener Ltd removed the tooling for the Taxi, the Rolls-Royce and the Policeman's Helmet and entered a contract with Corgi Toys to manufacture them under a 'Seerol' brand without the Budgie name on the base.
+In retaliation H Seener Ltd removed the tooling for the Taxi, the Rolls-Royce and the Police Helmet and entered a contract with Corgi Toys to manufacture some of them under a 'Seerol' brand without the Budgie name on the base.

 After this, Starcourt rapidly wound-down diecast toy production.
 A few coloured versions of the Routemaster were issued (Nos.704,705,706,707) and variations of No.702 Scammell Scarab but there were no new models planned.
 Eventually in 1985 all remaining stock was sold to Merracroft Ltd. including some Scammel Scarab models and a large stock of unfinished castings of No.204 Volkswagen Pick-Up which were later painted in various liveries and issued to collectors.
 At that stage, it can be said that the era of Morestone and Budgie diecast toys finally came to an end.